hyf0/RoR/README.md

 ---

-The project is deeply inspired [vitesse](https://github.com/antfu/vitesse) by [antfu](https://github.com/antfu).
+The project is deeply inspired by [vitesse](https://github.com/antfu/vitesse) from [antfu](https://github.com/antfu).
 If you are looking for a Vue starter, vitesse would be a good choice.